rockymadden/gap/readme.md

 __gapTrackMaxScroll__

-Logs ```gapMaxScroll``` events which indicate the maximum percentage of the page the user scrolled to.
-This event will only fire once per page, assuming the user scrolled past the minimum percentage specified.
-The event label will indicate the maximum percentage scrolled.
+Logs ```gapMaxScroll``` events which indicate the maximum percentage of the page the user scrolled.
+This event will, at maximum, fire once per page.
+Should the user not scroll past the minimum percentage specified, no event will be pushed.
+The event label indicates the maximum percentage scrolled.
 This tracker uses debouncing.

 ```javascript
 _gap.push([